DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

    `gitlab-ctl restart postgresql`.
 1. Run `gitlab-ctl set-replication-password` to set the password for the `gitlab_replicator` user.
-1. Retrieve the Primary database server's public certificate, this is needed for the Secondary database to be able to replicate (save this output):
+1. Retrieve the Primary database node's public certificate, this is needed for the Secondary database to be able to replicate (save this output):

    ```shell
    cat ~gitlab-psql/data/server.crt
    ```

-## Deploy chart as Geo Primary
+## Deploy chart as Geo Primary site

-_This section is performed on the Primary Kubernetes cluster._
+_This section is performed on the Primary site's Kubernetes cluster._

 To deploy this chart as a Geo Primary, start [from this example configuration](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/geo/primary.yaml):